SealSC/SealEVM/README.md

-    ResultCallback EVMResultCallback // Callback function after EVM execution, defined at the beginning of this code block Context        *environment.Context // Context structure during EVM execution, explained in the following sections GasSetting     *gasSetting.Setting // Gas fee settings, use default if nil, explained in the following sections }
+    ResultCallback EVMResultCallback // Callback function after EVM execution, defined at the beginning of this code block Context        *environment.Context // Context structure during EVM execution, explained in the following sections GasSetting     *gasSetting.Setting // Gas fee settings, use default if nil, explained in the following sections NoteConfig     *executionNote.NoteConfig //Execution note configure, if nil, execution note will not be generated, explained in the following sections
+}

 ```